jakelishman/qiskit-qasm2/docs/parse.rst

       This is ambiguous.
 Its provided definition suggests it is a no-op and that the `gamma` parameter is ignored, but a comment above it describes it as a delay for `gamma` times the length of the shortest single-qubit gate.
-In compatibility mode, we require `gamma` to be an integer, and set its definition to that many Qiskit :class:`.IGate`\ s.
+In compatibility mode, we require `gamma` to be an integer, and set its definition to that many Qiskit :class:`~qiskit.circuit.library.IGate`\ s.

    ``u(theta, phi, lambda) a``
       A synonym for the OpenQASM 2 builtin gate ``U``.
 Corresponds to